pitchplay/blog-content/_posts/2016-06-01-how-to-create-my-routine.md

 - play the first note and sing the second
 - test to ensure proper interval is achieved

-Knowing what intervals sound like and being able to sing them or hear them in your head will improve your pitch accuracy and build your overall musicianship skills.
+Knowing what intervals sound like and being able to sing or hear them in your head will improve your pitch accuracy and build your overall musicianship skills.

 #### Exercise 3: Slow Accuracy (*Repertoire*)
 - set metronome to BPM = 52
 - play difficult passage with slow metronome
 - listen for, consistent tonality

-Even though 'Repertoire' indicates an entire piece of music, I'm focusing my practice on something specific to ensure my improvement.
-Once I achieve consistent sound at a slow speed, I'll bump up the metronome a couple notches and begin looking for the same things.
+Despite 'Repertoire' indicating an entire piece of music, I'm focusing my practice on something specific to ensure my improvement.
+Once I achieve a consistent sound at a slow speed, I'll bump up the metronome a couple notches and begin looking for that same consistency.

 ![](/assets/img/2016-06-02/dashboard.png){:width="75%"}